AdaCore/xmlada/docs/schema.rst

   accept child elements, and possibly text value).

-  To define a simple type, based on string, but that only allows a limited set of value (similar to an Ada enumeration), one would create a restriction of the standard string type, as in::
+  To define a simple type, based on string, but that only allows a limited set of values (similar to an Ada enumeration), one would create a restriction of the standard string type, as in::

      <xsd:element name="tag3">